Duterte’s daughter takes oath as Philippine vice president

 The inauguration in their southern hometown of Davao, where she’s the outgoing mayor, comes two weeks before she assumes office on June 30 as specified in the Philippine Constitution.
 President-elect Ferdinand Marcos Jr., Duterte’s running mate, will take his oath in Manila on June 30.

-Duterte’s presidency has been marked by a brutal anti-drugs campaign that has left thousands of mostly petty drug runners shot dead by police or vigilantes.
-He is being investigated for crimes against humanity by the International Criminal Court.
+Duterte’s presidency has been marked by a brutal anti-drugs campaign that has left thousands of mostly petty suspects shot dead by police or vigilantes.
+The drug killings are being investigated by the International Criminal Court as a possible crime against humanity.

 The electoral triumph of Sara Duterte and Marcos Jr. has alarmed left-wing and human rights groups because of their failure to acknowledge the massive human rights atrocities that took place under their fathers, including late dictator Ferdinand Marcos.